raulrbugr/ICEZum-Alhambra-Lattice-Tools-Example/README.md

-This repo cotains a little example that you can use to develop projects in VHDL or Verilog using the Lattice tools and synthesize the application for IceZum Alhambra FPGA development board (iCE40HX1K-TQ144 from lattice).
+This repo contains a little example that you can use to develop projects in VHDL or Verilog using the Lattice tools and synthesize the application for IceZum Alhambra FPGA development board (iCE40HX1K-TQ144 from lattice).

 1º Step, set up the enviroment.